Loss of pressure in the fuel system

 • 3.
 Remove the engine fuel line.

-4. Disconnect fuel drain hose 1 and vacuum hose 4 from pressure reducing valve 3.
+4. Disconnect the fuel drain hose 1 and vacuum hose 4 from the pressure reducing valve 3.

-Unscrew the two fastening bolts 2 and remove the pressure reducing valve 3 from the engine fuel line.
+Unscrew the two mounting bolts 2 and remove the pressure reducing valve 3 from the engine fuel line.

-5. Install the new valve in reverse order.
+5. Install the new valve in the reverse order.

 Replacing and checking the synchronization sensor